zio/zio-kafka/docs/gettingStarted.md

 This example does the same as the previous, except that messages are produced in a transaction.
 A transactional message is committed by committing the corresponding consumer offset.
 Consumers that use the isolation strategy "read-committed", will only read committed messages.

-Again messages are consumed from topic `topic_a` and produced to `topic_b`.
+Messages are consumed from topic `my-input-topic` and produced to `my-output-topic`.
 Also here processing is done in chunks for more efficiency.

 ```scala
 import zio.Chunk